jctaylor719/WebDevelopment/README.md

 # Web Development
-All projects centered around front-end and back-end development.
+All projects related to front-end and back-end development.

 I've categorized each project by the demonstrated skills.